Unaffordable infant formula price rises

 Recommendations for the UK Government

-The UK Committee for UNICEF (UNICEF UK) strongly believes that families for whom breastfeeding is not an option, or choose not to breastfeed, must be able to access an affordable and consistent supply of infant formula.
+The UK Committee for UNICEF (UNICEF UK) has responded to the recommendations to Government in the CMA report and believes that families for whom breastfeeding is not an option, or choose not to breastfeed, must be able to access an affordable and consistent supply of infant formula.
 Importantly, all first infant formulas are nutritionally equivalent and meet the same legal requirements, so there is no evidence or reason for such variation in cost.

 Local support should be available for families struggling to afford formula.
 While many Local Authorities and Health Boards have options in place, not all families can access these or feel comfortable doing so.
 Additionally, schemes like Healthy Start are failing to keep pace with inflation and spiralling costs, and don’t reach all parents who need it.